joenano/rpscrape/README.md

 ~$ git clone https://github.com/4A47/rpscrape.git
 ```

-If you dont have git installed you can download the folder [here](https://github.com/4A47/rpscrape/archive/master.zip).
+If you don't have git installed you can download the folder [here](https://github.com/4A47/rpscrape/archive/master.zip).

 ## Usage